savob/savobajic.ca/content/projects/extracurricular/oven.md

 ### The Resulting Schematic

 Combining all these parts into one schematic produces this.
-Note that I have added connections for a USB charger to provide the system 5 VDC from 120 VAC, as well as a grounding connection for the metal enclosure used.
+Note that I have added connections for a USB charger to provide the system 5&nbsp;VDC from 120&nbsp;VAC, as well as a grounding connection for the metal enclosure used.

 {{< fig src="/images/oven_schematic.svg" caption="The original schematic for the oven (PDF version: [Colour](/pdf/oven.pdf) / [BW](/pdf/oven_bw.pdf))" class="schematic" >}}